 Approximate specific temperature: T/Tm

-Creep: It refers to the phenomenon that the material slowly produces plastic deformation under the action of constant temperature and load for a long time.
+Creep: This refers to the gradual plastic deformation of a material under the influence of constant temperature and load over an extended period of time.

-Endurance strength: refers to the maximum stress of materials without creep fracture under a certain temperature and within a specified time.
+Endurance Strength: This term refers to the maximum stress that a material can withstand without experiencing creep fracture, under a specific temperature and within a designated time frame.

-Creep limit: it represents the resistance of materials to high temperature creep deformation.
+Creep Limit: This represents a material’s resistance to high-temperature creep deformation.

-Relaxation stability: The ability of materials to resist stress relaxation is called relaxation stability.
+Relaxation Stability: The term used to describe a material’s ability to resist stress relaxation is called relaxation stability.

 2. The creep deformation and fracture mechanism of materials are summarized.

-The creep deformation mechanism of materials mainly includes dislocation slip, atomic diffusion and grain boundary slip.
+The main mechanisms of creep deformation in materials include dislocation slip, atomic diffusion, and grain boundary slip.

-There are two models of grain boundary fracture: one is grain boundary sliding and stress concentration model; The other is vacancy aggregation model.
+There are two models to explain grain boundary fracture: the grain boundary sliding and stress concentration model, and the vacancy aggregation model.

 3. The differences between creep deformation and plastic deformation mechanisms of metals at high temperatures are discussed.

-The plastic deformation mechanism of metal is slip and twinning.
+The plastic deformation mechanism of metals is based on slip and twinning.

-The creep deformation mechanism of metal is dislocation slip, diffusion creep and grain boundary slip.
+The creep deformation mechanism of metals is primarily driven by dislocation slip, diffusion creep, and grain boundary slip.

-At high temperature, due to the rise of temperature, it provides the possibility of thermal activation for atoms and vacancies, so that dislocations can overcome some obstacles to move and continue to produce creep deformation;
+At high temperatures, the elevated temperature provides thermal activation for atoms and vacancies, allowing dislocations to move and continue to cause creep deformation.

-Under the action of external force, uneven stress field is generated in the crystal, atoms and vacancies have different potential energy at different positions, and they will diffuse directionally from high potential energy potential to low potential energy potential.
+Under the influence of external force, an uneven stress field is generated within the crystal, leading to differences in potential energy among atoms and vacancies.
+This results in directional diffusion from high potential energy to low potential energy.